MANASSAS DEFENSE ATTORNEY WILL FIGHT ASSAULT AND BATTERY CHARGES

 The right defense strategy is crucial, but prevailing against an assault or battery charge will also require the skills of a criminal defense attorney who will fight for justice, protect your rights, and bring your assault or battery case to its best possible outcome.

-Since 2000, Fairfax assault and battery attorney Scott C. Nolan has represented clients facing assault and battery charges in the Fairfax area and throughout Northern Virginia.
+Since 2000, Manassas criminal defense attorney Scott C. Nolan has represented clients facing assault and battery charges in the Manassas area and throughout Northern Virginia.